mr-h4cker/Azure-Enterprise-IT-Infrastructure-Lab/README.md

 ## 🚀 Future Improvements

 * Convert API to Spring Boot
-* Add authentication (AD integration)
+* Add authentication using Active Directory
 * Use Private Endpoint for SQL
-* Add monitoring
+* Add monitoring and alerts

 ---

 ## 💬 Project Story

-This project started as a simple Azure infrastructure lab.
+This project started as a basic Azure lab.

-Instead of stopping there, I extended it into a **fully working system** by:
+Instead of stopping there, it was extended into a **fully working system** by:

 * Adding a real backend application
 * Connecting it to a cloud database
-* Integrating it into the web layer
+* Integrating it with the web layer
 * Displaying real data in the browser

-This helped me understand how individual components connect to form a real-world system.
+This helped develop a deeper understanding of how **real systems are built and connected**, not just deployed.

 ---